Frank Richards (performer): Career

-Prior to 1924, Richards joined the theatrical world of vaudeville, creating an act for himself by exhibiting how much his stomach could take.
-These included being hit in the solar plexus with a sledgehammer, battering rams, and allowing people to jump on his stomach.
+Prior to 1924, Richards joined the theatrical world of vaudeville, creating an act for himself by exhibiting how much his abdomen could take.
+These included being hit in the solar plexus with a sledgehammer, battering rams, and allowing people to jump on his abdomen.
 He also allowed champion boxer Jess Willard to punch him in the gut, to prove its strength.

-Richards's most famous act involved him being shot in the stomach with a cannonball weighing over one hundred pounds.
+Richards's most famous act involved him being shot in the abdomen with a cannonball weighing over one hundred pounds.
 He performed this act twice a day during the peak of his career, but more than that was too painful.

 Personal life

 Richards made Long Beach, California his permanent home, despite touring a lot for work.
 He was a Christian, a member of the Presbyterian Church of Pomona.
 As a proud veteran, Richards was a member of American Legion Post 27, and gave free shows at Legion meetings, Elks Clubs, and many military camps during World War II.

 Because of his act being centered around getting hit in the gut, he became acquainted with most boxing champions of the time.
-These included Jim Jeffries, Jack Johnson, Ad Wolgast, Joe Rivers, Joe Lewis, Jess Willard, and Jack Dempsey.
+These included Jim Jeffries, Jack Johnson, Ad Wolgast, Joe Rivers, Joe Louis, Jess Willard, and Jack Dempsey.